-Adverse health effects caused by indoor air pollutants may be experienced either immediately after a long period of exposure.
-Immediate effects include irritation of the eyes, nose, and throat, as well as headaches, dizziness, and fatigue.
-Long-term conditions include asthma, respiratory diseases, heart disease, and lung cancer.
-Since these conditions can be severely debilitating and even fatal, it is crucial to try to improve the indoor air quality of your home even if the symptoms are mild.
+Poor air quality can cause eye and nose irritation, headaches, dizziness, and fatigue.
+Long-term exposure to poor air quality can lead to conditions that include asthma, respiratory diseases, heart disease, and even lung cancer.
+Since these conditions can be severely debilitating and even fatal, it is crucial to try to improve the indoor air quality of your commercial facilities.

 Evaluating your air quality

-To determine whether or not your home is due for an air inspection or cleaning, review the following checklist:
+To determine whether or not your business is due for an air inspection or air duct cleaning, review the following checklist:

-- Is there discoloration around your intake or blower vents?
+- Is there discoloration around your system’s intake or blower vents?

-- Have you noticed your pets or children sneezing or coughing frequently?
+- Have you noticed your employees sneezing or coughing frequently?

 - Have you recently had any remodeling or construction?

-- Do your vents seem to have a weak airflow?
+- Do your vents seem to have weak airflow?

-- Has there been a fire in your home—even a small one?
+- Has there been a fire somewhere in your business recently, even a small one?

-- Does your home have a musty or moldy odor?
+- Does your business have a musty or moldy odor?